 That success has rolled over into the classroom as well.

-In addition to winning the NCAA cross country title in 2009, Smith's Cowboys were honored as the USTFCCCA Scholar Team of the Year for their excellence in the classroom.
-Every year under Smith's watch, Oklahoma State cross country has been recognized as an all-academic team by the USTFCCCA and in his first year as head track coach in 2009, five different Cowboy runners were honored with individual spots on the USTFCCCA's all-academic track and field team.
-Ryan Vail was an ESPN the Magazine/CoSIDA First-Team Academic All-America in both 2008 and 2009 to become the first repeat Academic All-American in OSU track history.
+In addition to winning the NCAA cross country title in both 2009 and 2012, Smith’s Cowboys were honored as the USTFCCCA Scholar Team of the Year for their excellence in the classroom both seasons.
+Every year under Smith’s watch, Oklahoma State cross country has been recognized as an all-academic team by the USTFCCCA and in 2013, the OSU track and field teams combined for 12 USTFCCCA All-Academic individuals, and both the men’s and women’s teams had the highest GPA’s in the Big 12.
+Ryan Vail was an ESPN the Magazine/CoSIDA First-Team Academic All-American in both 2008 and 2009 to become the first repeat Academic All-American in OSU track history.

 Smith arrived in Stillwater in 2002 and served as an assistant coach under Dick Weis for four years before being elevated to head men’s cross country coach in 2006.
 Upon Weis’ retirement following the 2008 cross country season, Smith was promoted to head men’s track coach and in the summer of 2009, Smith assumed control of both the Cowboy and Cowgirl programs under the title of director of cross country and track and field.

-Having placed 10th at the NCAA Cross Country Championships in 2006, third in 2007 and eighth in 2008, the Cowboys entered the 2009 cross country season as a proven commodity and were considered as a possible threat to reigning NCAA champion Oregon and traditional power Stanford.
-OSU spent the entire season ranked in the top five nationally, but weren't ranked No. 1 at any point of the campaign.
+Having placed 10th at the NCAA Cross Country Championships in 2006, third in 2007 and eighth in 2008, the Cowboys entered the 2009 cross country season as a proven commodity and were considered a possible threat to reigning NCAA champion Oregon and traditional power Stanford.
+OSU spent the entire season ranked in the top five nationally, but was not ranked No. 1 at any point during the campaign.
 However, the Pokes toppled Oregon by 16 points at the NCAA Championships and overwhelmed top-ranked Stanford by a whopping 227 points to put an exclamation point on their NCAA title season.

 Smith’s strategy going into the race was to let his senior captain Vail lead the way.
 Through the first 3,000 meters, OSU was in third place, six points ahead of the Cardinal.
 At the midway point, OSU created some separation between itself and the rest of the field, with Vail leading the posse of Cowboy runners.
 Through 8,000 meters, OSU held a comfortable lead over second-place Oregon.
 From that point, the Pokes made their final surge to seal the victory.